rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Do not make the mistake of thinking that science is a democracy.
 Opinions of most may turn out to be wrong.
 The only real thing that matters is the code, and the results.
 If you can see computational effects which you hypothesized about, then opinions of other people become irrelevant.
 Once i realized this fact, my life got a lot smoother.
 You must have one or two people you implicitly trust.
 For eg, a few people whose 'head' you can 'pick' ,to validate your own intuitions.
 Keep hunting for such people.
 But, be aware, that there are not many such people.
 At the highest levels, posturing does not work.
 Only the truth matters.

 There is one person whose opinion matters more than the democracy: for eg, 'originator' of a particular concept.
 Let me take an example.
 Say you have a problem with graph convolutional networks.
 You go and talk to Thomas Kipf.

 If he agrees, chances are your intuition is correct.
 It does not matter what others around you think.
 I have noticed that people who invented a particular thing have often the most depth about that particular concept.
 Don't shy away from emailing `big people'.
 What's the worst that can happen?
 They won't reply.
 But if they do, it will change/validate your line of thinking.
 The potential of reward seems obvious.
 Yet, most young investigators  tend to self-reject before hitting send.

-# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">How to not attend conferences??</span>
+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">How to NOT attend conferences</span>

 Our young investigator has finally managed to publish his first paper, and it is a fully paid trip to a conference!!

 He will wear a nice shirt, don some perfume, get a haircuit, hang a poster tube on the shoulder, and enter the conference hall.
 He then finds his spot, and presents the poster to everyone.
-He takes a photo of him standing by the poster, and then makes a cute linkedin post.
+He takes a photo of him standing by the poster, and then makes a cute linkedin post, with a lot of hashtags.

 On other remaining days, he diligently listens to the oral sessions, nods his head along, takes in some notes on his tablet.
 Occasionally, he goes to the industry booth to flirt with the cute recruiter: in the hope of getting into an afterparty (and an occasional job offer).
 He hands over his cv.
 The recruiter smiles, and points him to a barcode that leads to the ATS blackhole :-).
-Our hero then deposits his cv , and wonders what happened to his application.
-Our young investigator then manages to make an occasional friend or two, and thinks that the conference was a great success.
+Our hero then deposits his cv , and months later wonders what happened to his application.
+Our young investigator then manages to make an occasional friend or two, takes them out for lunch and thinks that the conference was a great success.

 He then reaches back to the lab, and keeps a coffee mug at the desk as a reminder to those labmates who failed to succeed.
-He likes to roam the corridors of the institution wearing shirt stamped `xx company'.
+He likes to roam the corridors of his institution wearing shirt stamped `xx company'.
 By all measures, he is greatly successful.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">How to  attend conferences</span>

+Let us try to analyze what is the mindset of most people while attending conferences.
+You will find people to be on their `best behaviour'.
+If you imagine to get 'through to someone' just by talking, it won't work.

+Most people at these conferences are pretty defensive: they are there to defend the validity of their work.
+A better use of time is to email these people beforehand, and request for a `coffee chat' before their poster sessions begin.
+Chances are you will manage to have quite a few interesting conversations this way.

+The conferences release a list of papers, often it is helpful to read all the abstract of all the papers.
+For eg, consider the ai abstract generator i have been parsing for years now.
+A lot of young investigators make the mistake of `sticking with their areas'.
+While this allows them to produce a lot of work in short term, soon they find themselves depleted, and running out of ideas.

+One issue is `attending orals'.
+Orals are full of people.
+The author has merely 10-15 minutes to cover a work which took almost a year to complete.
+They are already stressed.
+There is no point talking over the microphone, or trying to corner them.
+In long run, people will come to despise your questions, even if they are technically correct.
+Noone likes confrontation.

+Another issue is `brand chasing'.
+Let me give you an example.
+I have seen people 'boast' about their status at Google, and corner phd students into saying: your work is not that great since google already does it.
+The problem with big conglomerates is that they are into everything.
+Indeed, a large progress in science is due to their contributions.
+My dear investigator, your game then is not to compete on their standards, but invent your own.
+Be creative.

+Similarly a lot of people will crowd over papers authored by prestigious names.
+Learn to separate the noise from signal.
+Over time you will be able to distinguish the two by merely looking at the titles of the papers.
+A typical excuse i have seen: `abstracts are 800 pages long, who will read them?'.
+I spend 2 days reading them for every conference.
+If i can do that, so can you.
+You will know what problems people are working on.
+That allows you to focus on right things.

+The people who get into these conferences are already smart: dont waste your time praising their work.
+Rather you must give them something more subtle: your ears.
+Be curious. `Listen' to them.
+Ask them about their struggles.
+Ask them about their work.
+Ask them for advice on how to be a better researcher.
+Don't make the mistake of asking about opportunities.
+Ask for a chance to collaborate if possible.

+Let me take another example.
+I really respect the director of our lab CRCV Dr. Mubarak Shah.
+The reason is simple: he listens to people, and is kind.
+You will find at conferences hopping between various sessions.
+One quality which separates him from a lot of other people is giving chance to people who have nowhere else to turn to.
+Everyone wants to work with a brilliant person.
+The one who is willing to take bets on unproven people, and still mentor them deserves the highest of praise.

+Be kind: often i have seen people stand by their posters and look very sad.
+It is so heartbreaking.
+No one comes to talk to them.
+They feel overwhelmed by the `better work' which seems to be getting a lot of attention.
+I beg of you, please be kind.
+Stop by.
+Cheer them up.
+Give them a pat on their back.
+Offer to help them.
+I have seen this strategy play out well in the long run.
+By this, you can nurture a lot of collaborators with whom you have a great relationship.
+They can boost each other's morale, and the quality of science they produce has a way of surpassing the big names.
+It is the environment that matters, and not the science.
+The science shall come of its own accord if the environment is supportive.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Give credit where it is due</span>

+Let us say you got an idea from someone.
+You used it in your own paper, and never cited them.
+The reason is simple: you want to make sure that reviewer thinks that the idea is your own, and your paper has better odds of getting accepted.
+This strategy is good for people.
+But it shall alienate you in the long run.

+Dear investigator, give credit where it is due.
+Credit is not merely giving citation to a paper.
+Email the authors of the paper you took your ideas from.
+Let them know what worked.
+Ask for their advice.
+People are generous: they like to hear how their work helped others.
+Let them know.
+It does not take much time, but it is a great way to build bridges.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Take credit where it is due</span>

+One mistake i have seen young investigators make is `excessive humility': they give all their credit away, and never manage to define their own precise contributions.
+If you keep doing that, people will think that you don't respect your own work.
+Then how can you expect other people to respect your work?
+Please don't be that guy.
+An example is as follows: a lot of people in India, want to keep being called 'sir' by their juniors.
+Seniority is measured by age, and not by the actual output.
+Learn to separate the two.
+Be mindful when someone is just pretending to be a senior and is actually hollow inside.

+Learn to clearly separate what ideas you took, what were your precise contributions, and why they matter.
+Being able to articulate them in a single slide, and explain to a high school kid is the level of clarity one should aim for.
+Everyone can make things complex, but it takes a lot of creativity to keep things simple yet tangible.